francisengelmann/PyViz3D/docs/distribution.md

 To test the release without messing around with the public PyPi release.
 First, this creates `dist` and `pyviz3d.egg-info` folders which can then be uploaded to the pypi test repository given the correct credentials.
 ```
-$ python setup.py sdist bdist_wheel
+$ python setup.py sdist
-$ twine upload --repository-url https://test.pypi.org/legacy/ dist/*
+$ twine upload --repository testpypi dist/*  # this is an alternative
 $ pip install -i https://test.pypi.org/simple/ pyviz3d
 ```

-When happy, prepare a new release on github:
+When everything works, prepare a new release on github:
 ```
 https://github.com/francisengelmann/pyviz3d/releases
 ```

-When done, we can upload the release to the public PyPi repository:
+After that the puvlix release can be added to the public PyPi repository:
 ```
 $ python setup.py sdist bdist_wheel
 $ twine upload dist/*